sparkflows/sparkflows-docs/docs/user-guide/connectors/jdbc.rst

 Read from RDBMS
 =======================

-Fire has JDBC Processors for reading from JDBC sources or writing to JDBC sinks.
+Fire has JDBC Processors for reading from JDBC sources or writing to JDBC sources.

 In order to connect to a JDBC source like PostgreSQL/MySQL/Oracle/DB2 etc. the JDBC driver needs to be installed in Fire Insights.